MisterJulsen/MinecraftCommunityServer/rules.md

 ## Public Railways Standards
 > [!NOTE]
 > These standards only apply to the public rail network!
 Railway lines in your private area (e.g. subway, tram) are excluded from this.
-> After asking for permission, exceptions in the public rail network are possible on special routes (e.g. narrow-gauge routes) and train stations that are designed for it.
+> After asking for permission, exceptions in the public rail network are also possible on special routes (e.g. narrow-gauge routes) and train stations that are designed for it.

 > [!CAUTION]
 > Never send trains on tracks that the train is not suitable for.
 For example, trains that are too wide can cause massive damage along the entire route!

+- ### Side
+  right-hand traffic
 - ### Platform and boarding height
   2 blocks
 - ### Platform distance to the tracks